ninegrid/vim-livescript/readme.md

     :CocoMake --bare

-The command can be bound to a key like:
+`CocoMake` can be manually loaded for a file with:

-    nmap KEY :CocoMake<CR>
+    :compiler co

-#### Autocompiling
+#### Recompile on write

-To get autocompiling when a file is written, add an `autocmd` like this to your `~/.vimrc`:
+To recompile a file when it's written, add an `autocmd` like this to your `vimrc`:

-    autocmd BufWritePost *.co silent CocoMake!
+    au BufWritePost *.co silent CocoMake!

 All of the customizations above can be used, too.
-This one compiles silently with the `-b` option, but shows any errors:
+This one compiles silently and with the `-b` option, but shows any errors:

-    autocmd BufWritePost *.co silent CocoMake! -b | cwindow
+    au BufWritePost *.co silent CocoMake! -b | cwindow | redraw!

+The `redraw!` command is needed to fix a redrawing quirk in terminal vim, but can removed for gVim.

-#### Passing options on-the-fly
+#### Default compiler options

-The `CocoMake` command passes any options in the `coco_make_options` variable along to the compiler.
-This can be used to set options on-the-fly:
+The `CocoMake` command passes any options in the `co_make_options` variable along to the compiler.
+You can use this to set default options:

-    :let coco_make_options = "-n"
+    let co_make_options = '--bare'

+#### Path to compiler

+To change the compiler used by `CocoMake` and `CocoCompile`, set `co_compiler` to the full path of an executable or the filename of one in your `$PATH`:

+    let co_compiler = '/usr/bin/coco'

+This option is set to `coco` by default.

-### Compiling a Coco Snippet
+### CocoCompile: Compile Snippets of Coco

-The `CocoCompile` command shows how the current file or a snippet of Coco would be compiled to JavaScript.
-Calling `CocoCompile` without a range compiles the entire file.
+The `CocoCompile` command shows how the current file or a snippet of Coco is compiled to JavaScript.
+The full signature of the command is:

+    :[RANGE] CocoCompile [watch|unwatch] [vert[ical]] [WINDOW-SIZE]

+Calling `CocoCompile` without a range compiles the whole file.

 Calling `CocoCompile` with a range, like in visual mode, compiles the selected snippet of Coco.

+The scratch buffer can be quickly closed by hitting the `q` key.

+Using `vert` splits the CocoCompile buffer vertically instead of horizontally:

+    :CocoCompile vert

+Set the `co_compile_vert` variable to split the buffer vertically by
+default:

+    let co_compile_vert = 1

-The command can also be mapped to a visual mode key for convenience:
+The initial size of the CocoCompile buffer can be given as a number:

-    vmap KEY :CocoCompile<CR>
+    :CocoCompile 4

+#### Watch (live preview) mode

+Writing some code and then exiting insert mode automatically updates the compiled JavaScript buffer.

+Use `watch` to start watching a buffer (`vert` is also recommended):

+    :CocoCompile watch vert

+After making some changes in insert mode, hit escape and your code will be recompiled.
+Changes made outside of insert mode don't trigger this recompile, but calling `CocoCompile` will compile these changes without any bad effects.

+To get synchronized scrolling of a Coco and CocoCompile buffer, set `scrollbind` on each:

+    :setl scrollbind

+Use `unwatch` to stop watching a buffer:

+    :CocoCompile unwatch

-### Customizing
+### Configure Syntax Highlighting

-These customizations can be enabled or disabled by adding the relevant `let` statement to your `~/.vimrc`.

-#### Fold by indentation

-Folding is automatically setup as indent-based.
-It's disabled by default, but can be enabled with:

-    let coco_folding = 1

-Otherwise, it can be quickly toggled per-file with the `zi` command.
+Add these lines to your `vimrc` to disable the relevant syntax group.

 #### Disable trailing whitespace error

 Trailing whitespace is highlighted as an error by default.
 This can be disabled
 with:

-    let coco_no_trailing_space_error = 1

-#### Disable trailing semicolon error

-Trailing semicolons are also considered an error.
-This can be disabled with:

-    let coco_no_trailing_semicolon_error = 1
+    hi link coSpaceError NONE

 #### Disable reserved words error

-Reserved words such as `var` and `static` are highlighted as error in contexts disallowed by Coco.
+Reserved words like `function` and `var` are highlighted as an error where they're not allowed in Coco.
 This can be disabled with:

-    let coco_no_reserved_words_error = 1
+    hi link coReservedError NONE

+### Tune Vim for Coco

+Changing these core settings can make vim more Coco friendly.

+#### Fold by indentation

+Folding by indentation works well for Coco functions and classes.
+To fold by indentation in Coco files, add this line to your `vimrc`:

+    au BufNewFile,BufReadPost *.co setl foldmethod=indent nofoldenable

+With this, folding is disabled by default but can be quickly toggled per-file by hitting `zi`.
+To enable folding by default, remove `nofoldenable`:

+    au BufNewFile,BufReadPost *.co setl foldmethod=indent

+#### Two-space indentation

+To get standard two-space indentation in Coco files, add this line to your `vimrc`:

+    au BufNewFile,BufReadPost *.co setl shiftwidth=2 expandtab